 - IMPORTANT: When running Foglight for Oracle in a Federation architecture, neither the creation nor the administration of agents can be accomplished from the central Foglight Management Server (the Federation Master).
-These two tasks should be carried out from the stand-alone Management Servers (the Federated Children). - NOTE: When the database version is 12C or 18C, and enabled PDB (plugin database) feature, the customer should create the user with "container=all".
+These two tasks should be carried out from the stand-alone Management Servers (the Federated Children). - NOTE: When the feature multitenant container database (CDB) architecture is enabled, the customer should create the user with "container=all".